James Gadsden

-James Gadsden (May 15, 1788 – December 26, 1858) was an American diplomat, soldier and businessman after whom the Gadsden Purchase is named, pertaining to land which the United States bought from Mexico, and which became the southern portions of Arizona and New Mexico.
-James Gadsden served as Adjutant General of the U.S. Army from August 13, 1821 – March 22, 1822.
-Between 1853 and 1856, he served as U.S. Minister to Mexico.
+Colonel James Gadsden (May 15, 1788 – December 26, 1858) was a United States Army officer, diplomat, and businessman after whom the Gadsden Purchase is named, pertaining to land which the United States bought from Mexico, and which became the southern portions of Arizona and New Mexico.
+James Gadsden served as Adjutant General of the U.S. Army from August 13, 1821 to March 22, 1822.
+Between 1853 and 1856, he served as the U.S. Minister to Mexico.
 He was known commonly as General Gadsden, although he never had a rank above colonel.

 Biography

 Little is known about the life of Gadsden, especially his early life.
 It is known that he was born in Charleston, South Carolina, during 1788, and that he was grandson of the American Revolutionary War hero Christopher Gadsden, for whom the Gadsden flag was named.
 It is also known that Gadsden earned his bachelor's degree from Yale University in Connecticut, completing this degree in 1806.
 In university, he was a member of the debating and secret society, Brothers in Unity.
 One of his siblings, John Gadsden, served two terms as the Mayor of Charleston, and another sibling, Christopher Edwards Gadsden, was the fourth Episcopal Bishop of South Carolina.